Gnonpi/advent-of-code-2022/README.md

 It took me like 3 minutes to get the second star.
 It seemed super easy.
 Maybe it was my code that hadn't the "4" value hardcoded?

+## Day 7

+Haut les coeurs!
+I saw some bash commands in the problem statement, it's going to be fun parsing that in Rust :harold:.
+So it's going to be parsing simplified `cd` and `ls`, get a listing of the directories, get the ones that are big enough.
+Should I keep the tree information or is flat ok?
+In the example, `a/` contains `e/` that contains the file, so the structure is important.
+Abusing `From<String>` to parse the input.
+I didn't want to implement a recursive tree in Rust (maybe another time), so I went with a more iterative approach.
+It took a loooong time (it's 1am), but I managed to get the first star.
+I'm going to bed.
+Second part should be easy enough for tomorrow.
+In the morning, yes, second part was easier now that the abstractions are built correctly.

+## Day 8

+Let's do this.
+So we have a map of trees, with their height, and we need to find a sort of ranking from each direction.
+First attempt is way too high.
+But I'm not sure where I made a mistake?
+I might let it go for today:
+maybe I'll go back to it this weekend.